Burgess Owens: Political positions

-Owens has said his views were liberal upon leaving the NFL in 1982.
+Owens has said that his views were liberal upon leaving the NFL in 1982.
 During his 2020 Republican primary campaign, he described his current views as "very conservative".
 In June 2019, Owens provided testimony to a United States House Committee on the Judiciary subcommittee opposing a bill that advocated reparations for slavery.
 He has also criticized U.S. national anthem protests and Colin Kaepernick.
 In November 2019, Owens called Donald Trump "an advocate for black Americans".
 On January 6, 2021, he voted to reject Pennsylvania's electoral votes for President-elect Biden but did not vote to reject Arizona's.
-At a June 1, 2020, Republican primary debate, Owens said Democrats in Washington are held in thrall by Marxists and socialists.
+At a June 1, 2020, Republican primary debate, Owens said that Democrats in Washington are held in thrall by Marxists and socialists.
 He said, "The days of Ronald Reagan and Tip O'Neill are over.
 We're dealing with people who hate our country".

 Healthcare

-He said the Affordable Care Act should be repealed and that he supported President Trump.
-Later on in the campaign, Owens changed his stance, saying that coverage for preexisting conditions should be protected, and that he did not support repeal of Obamacare.
+He said early in 2020 that the Affordable Care Act should be repealed and that he supported President Trump.
+Later on in the campaign, Owens changed his stance regarding the Affordable Care Act, saying that coverage for preexisting conditions should be protected, and that he did not support repeal of Obamacare.

 Economy

-In a candidate forum in October 2020, Owens said the country's top economic need was to reduce business regulations and make tax cuts.
-He also stated his opposition to a minimum wage increase.
+In a candidate forum in October 2020, Owens said that the country's top economic need was to reduce business regulations and cut taxes.
+He also stated his opposition to a minimum-wage increase.
 When asked about the need for bipartisanship, he responded: The first thing we have to do is make sure that the Republican Party gets control again...
 We're at a point now we just cannot afford to go off the cliff and allow a socialist to actually take the lead now...
 We have to be honest about this.
 There are truly people who don't love our culture and do anything to destroy it and transform us into something else.

 LGBT rights

 On July 19, 2022, Owens was among 47 Republican representatives who voted in favor of the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
 However, Owens voted "present" on final passage on December 8, 2022.

-In August 2022, Owens co-sponsored a bill put forth by Marjorie Taylor Greene that would criminalize gender-affirming health care for trans youth.
+In August 2022, Owens co-sponsored a bill put forth by Marjorie Taylor Greene that would criminalize gender-transition medical treatments for trans youth.

 Big Tech

-In 2022, Owens was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.
+In 2022, Owens was one of 39 House Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.